JereKuusela/valheim-expand_world_music/README.md

 ### expand_music.yaml

 - name: Identifier of the music.
+  - This is what the game uses to find the music.
+  - Adding new identifiers doesn't automatically do anything.
+  - You need some other mod like Expand World Data to change used music in the `expand_biomes.yaml` file.
 - clips: List of music files.
-  - The file is relative to `config/expand_world/` folder.
+  - The file path is relative to `config/expand_world/` folder.
+  - You can use `../` to go up one folder.
   - Remember to include the file extension.
-  - Adding for example "../music/" to the beginning of the file path can be used to change the folder.
   - Original music names can also be used.
   - If multiple files are given, the game randomly chooses one of them.
   - Note: The music files are not synced to clients.
 They must be provided in the mod pack.